cloudflare/cloudflare-docs/products/cloudflare-one/src/content/tutorials/warp-to-tunnel-internal-dns.md

     ![Enable UDP](../static/secure-origin-connections/warp-to-tunnel-internal-dns/enable-udp.png)

-## Create a local domain fallback entry
+## Create a Local Domain Fallback entry

 Next, we need to create a [Local Domain Fallback](/connections/connect-devices/warp/exclude-traffic/local-domains) entry.

-1. Remain in Network Settings and scroll further down to **Local Domain Fallback**.
+1. Remain in **Network Settings** and scroll further down to **Local Domain Fallback**.

     ![Manage Local Domains](../static/secure-origin-connections/warp-to-tunnel-internal-dns/manage-local-domain-fallback.png)

 2. Click **Manage**.
 3. Create a new Local Domain Fallback entry pointing to the internal DNS resolver.
-The rule in the following example instructs the WARP client to resolve all requests for `myorg.internal` through an internal resolver at `10.0.0.25` rather than attempting to resolve this publicly.
+The rule in the following example instructs the WARP client to resolve all requests for `myorg.privatecorp` through an internal resolver at `10.0.0.25` rather than attempting to resolve this publicly.

 ![Create Local Domains](../static/secure-origin-connections/warp-to-tunnel-internal-dns/create-local-domain-fallback.png)